Gaurav1045/Tasty-Burger-Website/README.md

 # 🍔 Tasty Burger Website

-Welcome to the official static website for **Tasty Burger**, a delicious burger franchise known for its mouthwatering flavors and great service!
-This project showcases the design and layout for the franchise’s online presence.
+Welcome to the official React-based website for **Tasty Burger**, a delicious burger franchise known for its mouthwatering flavors and great service!
+This project showcases the modern, responsive design and layout built using **React.js**.

 ---

 ## 📌 Features

-- 🧾 Simple and responsive landing page
+- 🧾 React-based responsive landing page
-- 🍟 Menu section with popular items
+- 🍟 Menu section with featured items
-- 📷 Attractive images and layout
+- 📷 Image-rich design using reusable components
-- 📱 Mobile-friendly design
+- 📱 Fully mobile-friendly layout
-- 📍 Contact & Location info
+- 📍 Contact & Location sections
+- 🧩 Component-based architecture

 ---